CWP: Instance complexity weighted channel-wise soft masks for network pruning: Introduction

-Our main contributions are threefold: \begin{itemize} \item By fully exploiting the difference of instance complexity, non-uniform contribution of input samples to filter importance is introduced to give higher weights for hard samples, which reduces the performance gap between the pruned and original networks. \item By employing a new regularizer on the soft masks of filters, the masks of important filters are pushed towards 1 and those of redundant filters are pushed towards 0, thus a sweet spot can be easily found to separate the two parts of filters. \item Extensive experiments on multiple datasets and popular network architectures demonstrate CAP outperforms the SOTAs by pruning more FLOPs with less accuracy loss. \end{itemize}
+Our main contributions are threefold: \begin{itemize} \item By exploiting the difference of instance complexity, non-uniform contribution of inputs to filter importance is introduced to give higher weights for hard instances, which reduces the performance gap between the pruned and original networks. \item By employing a new regularizer on the soft masks of filters, the masks of important filters are pushed towards 1 and those of redundant filters are pushed towards 0, which effectively relieves the discretization gap between training and evaluation. \item Extensive experiments on multiple datasets and popular network architectures demonstrate CWP outperforms the SOTAs by pruning more FLOPs with less accuracy loss. \end{itemize}